Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter3.md

 Add Configuration:

-- We point the configuration of this producer to `Cluster-2`.
+- Point the configuration of this producer to `Cluster-2`.

-	A sample '`application.properties`' should look similar to:
+	For instance, a sample `application.properties` should look similar to the configuration below, where the URL points to Cluster-2 running in CRC:

 	```properties
 	broker.amqp.uri=amqps://cluster2-router-mesh-5671-amq-cluster2.apps-crc.testing:443?transport.trustAll=true&amqp.saslMechanisms=PLAIN